-The ANZSOM ASM2020 will feature a range of high-calibre speakers who will share their expertise and experience in their specialty fields, as well as their insights relevant to the occupational health sector.
-The conference theme 'Exploring the new normal in workplace health' will include three dedicated COVID-19 mornings with special presentations by leading experts.
+The ANZSOM ASM2020 featured a range of high-calibre speakers who shared their expertise and experience in their specialty fields, as well as their insights relevant to the occupational health sector.
+The conference theme 'Exploring the new normal in workplace health' included three dedicated COVID-19 mornings with special presentations by leading experts.

-Refer below for a full list of speakers for this year's virtual ASM.
+Refer below for a full list of speakers for the 2020 virtual ASM.